KokoMind/Recurrent-Environment-Simulators/README.md

 # Action-conditioned LSTM
-The paper used a modified version of LSTM called Action conditioned LSTM, mainly it's an early fusion between actions and states.
+One of the main contributions of this work is fusing the action with the hidden state representation when predicting the next hidden state representation in time.
+In previous work, the action was used instead to directly predict the next image.
+Why?
+Authors suggest it could “enable the model to incorporate action information more effectively”. so paper used a modified version of LSTM called Action conditioned LSTM. mainly it's an early fusion between actions and states.
 They used this approach as it enables them to explore how the model generalises to different action policies.

 <div align="center">
 <img src="imgs/1.png"><br><br>
 </div>

-## Data Collection
+## Data Collection using A2C RL agent
-We trained a synchronous Advantage Actor Critic (A2C) agent and used it to collect data from openAi Atari enviroments.
+We trained a synchronous Advantage Actor Critic (A2C) agent and used it to explore the desired enviroment and collect data, using openAi Atari enviroments.

 ## Usage